 Valuable instruction time is protected when interruptions are kept to a minimum.
-All visitors or parents entering the building between 8:30am - 3:15pm must report to the school office.
+All visitors or parents entering the building between 8:15am - 3:15pm for appointments must report to the school office.
 All school entrances are locked throughout the day.
 Visitors may use the doorbell at the main school entrance to enter the building and go directly to the school office.
 Visitors or parents who will be remaining in the building to assist school staff will be given a visitor's tag.